MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 ### Investigate a non-yielding scheduler event

-If you have confirmed from the earlier diagnosis steps that a non-yielding event caused the replica connection timeout:
+If you've confirmed from the earlier diagnosis steps that a non-yielding event caused the replica connection timeout:

 1. Identify the workloads that are running in SQL Server at the time of the non-yielding events are being run.